tudelft3d/geo2020/faq/index.md

 - - -

-#### Which Graduation Manual apply to me?
+#### Which Graduation Manual applies to me?

 The [Graduation Manual]({{ "/rules/" | prepend: site.baseurl }}), and thus the rules, change almost every year.
 The differences are usually small, but some are significant (eg submitting a reflection, role of co-reader, etc).

-You have to follow the rules of the year you started your graducation work.
+You have to follow the rules of the year when you started your graducation work.
-Even if it takes you 2 years to complete, the rules that applied when you started are the rules that apply during your whole graduation process.
+Even if it takes you 2+ years to complete, the rules that applied when you started are the rules that apply during your whole graduation process.

 - - -